sqlsizer/ps-sqlsizer/README.md

 ## Trick 2
 The SqlSizer is not marking data rows as vistited in order to limit number of SQL updates.
-Instead status of BFS operation is updated which is only one SQL update.
+Instead status of BFS operation is updated which is only one row SQL update.

 # How to find subset you need